NVIDIA/NVFlare/docs/user_guide/high_availabilty.rst

 The following areas were enhanced for supporting HA:

-    - There can now be any number of FL servers (e.g. SP1, SP2, ...), and only one of them is in active service mode (hot), with all others in standby mode (cold).
+    - There can now be any number of FL servers (e.g. SP1, SP2, where SP stands for service provider), and only one of them is in active service mode (hot), with all others in standby mode (cold).
     - A new service called Overseer was added to oversee the overall availability of its clients (e.g. which SP is the hot or active one).
 Overseer setup is now required in provisioning.
     - State Storage is now used by the Overseer to keep system availability state info.